 Five levers explain almost every difference between quotes:

 - Armed vs. unarmed.
-The largest single factor, for the licensing and insurance reasons above.
+The largest single factor, for the licensing and insurance reasons above — expect a 30–50% premium per hour for an armed post.

 - Guard skill and background.
 Officers with law-enforcement or military experience, specialized training, or a clean long tenure command more than entry-level staff.

 - Contract length.
-A long-term contract prices below short-term or one-off event work, where the company can't amortize recruiting and onboarding.
+A long-term contract typically prices 5–15% below short-term or one-off event work, where the company can't amortize recruiting and onboarding.
+A 12-month agreement at 100+ hours a week is where you'll see the best per-hour number; a two-day event pays for the whole recruiting cycle up front.

 - Location.
-Local minimum wage and cost of living set the floor — the difference between a $7.25 minimum-wage state and an $18 one flows straight into the bill rate.
+Local minimum wage and cost of living set the floor.
+The gap between a $7.25 minimum-wage state and a $17 one is worth roughly $8–$12 an hour on the bill rate — the by-state table below turns that into concrete numbers.

 Why the bill rate is higher than the guard's wage